factorhouse/kpow/README.md

 * Ships as a single docker-container or JAR file
 * You deploy and secure like any other Enterprise web-application
 * Runs air-gapped with all information stored within your Kafka cluster(s)
-* Trusted by the world's largest companies, from publishing to payments networks
+* Is trusted by the world's largest companies, from publishing to payments networks
 * Has a simple, transparent pricing structure
 * Is built and supported by an engineering-lead team deeply experienced in Kafka delivery